 First, pragmatism offsets the idealism embedded in the belief in meritocracy, regardless of whether such idealism is realistic or unfounded.
 Pragmatism, when taken to the extreme, has transformed practices that have worked well in the past into unchangeable success formulae, which become dogmatic, cemented institutions.
 As these “sacred cows” cannot adapt to burgeoning social problems like widening inequalities, the aforementioned chain that gels the metanarrative’s constituent elements might break apart.
-This undermines the persuasiveness of meritocracy, including its premise of equal opportunities, which disillusion mobility aspirations towards the ideal Singaporean life course.
+This undermines the persuasiveness of meritocracy, including its premise of equal opportunities, which disillusion mobility aspirations toward the ideal Singaporean life course.

-An example of this tension between pragmatism and meritocracy is the government’s insistence on maintaining a standardized national examination—the PSLE—while removing examinations for non-graduating levels to reduce grade-obsession and increase the joy of learning.
+An example of this tension between pragmatism and meritocracy is the government’s insistence on maintaining a standardized national examination—the PSLE—while removing examinations for non-graduating levels to reduce the obsession with grades and increase the joy of learning.
 The pragmatic adherence to “fair” standardized testing, as a tried-and-tested talent sorting mechanism, coupled with some education reform via the removal of other examinations, might actually render the PSLE more unequal in terms of access to private resources.
 This is due to the scramble for private tuition, as a result of parents’ paranoid need to assess their children’s performance.
 Thus, the persistent adherence to pragmatism can weaken meritocracy, revealing contradictions within Singapore’s metanarrative that might erode its legitimacy.

 Second, an insistence on the ideal family may also conflict with pragmatism, because it devalues citizens who do not conform to the aforementioned family ideal via discriminatory policies.
 For instance, new public houses are allocated mostly to married heterosexual couples, excluding singles and LGBT groups.
-Moreover, the government continues to limit civil activism that contravenes heteronormativity, evident from how requests to register LGBT activism groups as an organisation have consistently been rejected.
+Moreover, the government continues to limit civil activism that contravenes heteronormativity, evident from how requests to register LGBT activist groups as an organization have consistently been rejected.
 Although it is also pragmatic to placate the conservative “silent” majority, incalculable costs are incurred.
-Such instances of rejecting homosexuality might signal a broader norm—an intolerant society that cannot embrace diversity—which also deters foreign investors repulsed by a perceived bigotry.
+Such instances of rejecting homosexuality might signal a broader norm—an intolerant society that cannot embrace diversity—which also deters foreign investors repulsed by perceived bigotry.
 On the local level, the state’s metanarrative disadvantages Singaporeans who cannot conform to it, who would likely feel more alienated from this national identity.
-This increases the risk of losing local, productive talent and consequently contributes towards brain drain.
+This increases the risk of losing local, productive talent and consequently contributes to brain drain.

-If disillusionment with the metanarrative becomes widespread, it becomes difficult for Singapore to preserve its already weakening national identity—Singaporeans who feel abandoned by globalization or the state might lose their roles and obligations to society, as they no longer feel integrated with the nation.
+If disillusionment with the metanarrative becomes widespread, it becomes difficult for Singapore to preserve its already weakening national identity — Singaporeans who feel abandoned by globalization or the state might lose their roles and obligations to society, as they no longer feel integrated with the nation.
 The state’s metanarrative then loses its legitimacy, as it might be perceived as serving only the interests of the conformers, the highly educated, and the rich.
 Singapore might then become a divided society, which is already evident in recent studies.
-Hence, the imagined solidarity, an important component of national identity, is threatened by a potentially incoherent metanarrative that some Singaporeans no longer subscribe to.
+Hence, imagined solidarity, an important component of national identity, is threatened by a potentially incoherent metanarrative that some Singaporeans no longer subscribe to.

 #4.
-Defence against objections
+Defense against objections

 There are two potential objections to this argument that an incoherent metanarrative exacerbates national identity erosion.